Reidemeister and movie moves for involutive links: Movie moves

 \begin{example} If $\scS_1,\dots,\scS_n$ is a loop of Reidemeister moves from Table~\ref{tab:local_loops}, then any $i,j$ are admissible. \end{example} \begin{example} Consider the loop associated with a collision as in Figure~\ref{fig:NM4}.
 Here $\scS_1$ is a birth off-the axis, $\scS_2$ is a saddle on-axis, $\scS_3$ is the death on-axis.
 Only the choice $i=0$, $j=2$ is possible: the trace of $\scS_1,\scS_2$ is the disk with two minima, while the trace of $-\scS_3$ is a disk with the minimum.
 All other choices lead to non-isotopic traces. \end{example} \begin{example} The loop L-1 from Table~\ref{tab:local_loops} induces an elementary movie move replacing (IR-1) by (IR-1) and (IR-2) moves.
 It also induces an elementary movie move replacing one (IR-2) move by two (IR-1) moves. \end{example} \begin{example} Consider a local loop described in Figure~\ref{fig:SMorse2}.
 It induces an elementary movie move replacing (IR-1)+Saddle by another type (IR-1)+Saddle; see Figure~\ref{fig:SMorse2a}.
 However, it does not induce an elementary movie move replacing two (IR-1) moves by two saddles, because the genera of traces are not the same. \end{example}

 We obtain now a theorem, expanding on Theorem~\ref{thm:intro3} from the introduction. \begin{theorem} Suppose $L_0,L_1$ are two equivariant links in $S^3\times\{0\}$ and $S^3\times\{1\}$, respectively.
 Suppose $\Phi_s\colon \Sigma\to S^3\times[0,1]$, $s\in[0,1]$ is a family of equivariant cobordisms connecting $L_0$ and $L_1$.
+Assume that $\Phi_s(\Sigma)$ does not have any isolated fixed points of the action of $\tau$.
 Suppose for $s=0,1$ the maps $\Phi_0,\Phi_1$ satisfy conditions \ref{item:cs_ifirst} -- \ref{item:cs_reid}.
 The diagrams $D_0$ and $D_1$ of $L_0$ and $L_1$ can be connected by the movies associated with $\Phi_0$ and $\Phi_1$.
 The two movies can be transformed one into other by the elementary movie moves. \end{theorem} \begin{remark} The assumptions that \ref{item:cs_ifirst} -- \ref{item:cs_reid} are satisfied for $\Phi_0$ and $\Phi_1$ is not restrictive: we can guarantee it by a small equivariant perturbation of maps, see Lemma~\ref{lem:o_dense}. \end{remark} \begin{proof}[Proof of Theorem~\ref{thm:main_loop}] Suppose $\Phi_s$ is a path of equivariant embeddings of $\Sigma$ to $S^3\times[0,1]$.
 For some values of $s$, conditions \ref{item:cs_ifirst} -- \ref{item:cs_reid} can be violated.
 These singularities have been described in Subsection~\ref{sub:col_deg}.
 In particular, the moves~\ref{item:MM1} are described as consequences of \ref{item:Col1} -- \ref{item:Col2}.

 In Subsection~\ref{sub:col_deg}, we described also other types of violations of conditions \ref{item:cs_ifirst} -- \ref{item:cs_reid}, namely the list \ref{item:ml_iloop} -- \ref{item:ml_reid}.
 Item \ref{item:ml_iloop} of that list is handled in Subsection~\ref{sub:iloop} and leads to \ref{item:MM2}.
 Indeed, say the map $\wt{\phi}_{ts}$, at $t=t_0,s=s_0$, has a diagram that is not regular at infinity.
 By the discussion in Subsection~\ref{sub:iloop}, for the loop $\wt{\phi}_{t's'}$, with $t'=t_0+r\cos\gamma$, $s'=s_0+r\sin\gamma$, with $r$ sufficiently small, then $\gamma\in[0,2\pi]$ is one of the elementary loops corresponding to \ref{item:MM2}.
 It follows from the same arguments as in the proof of Theorem~\ref{thm:two_loops} indicates that the movies associated to paths $t\mapsto \wt{\phi}_{ts_1}$ and $t\mapsto\wt{\phi}_{ts_2}$ for $s_1=s_0-r$, $s_2=s_0+r$ are related by an elementary movie move.